AstarNetwork/astar-docs/docs/EVM/index.md

 # EVM

-Solidity smart contracts can be deployed on the Astar and Shiden networks.
+Solidity smart contracts can be deployed on Astar and Shiden networks.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';